elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 #### Problem

-In Elixir, the use of an `Agent`, a `GenServer`, or any other process abstractions is not an anti-pattern in itself.
+In Elixir, the use of an `Agent`, a `GenServer`, or any other process abstraction is not an anti-pattern in itself.
 However, when the responsibility for direct interaction with a process is spread throughout the entire system, it can become problematic.
 This bad practice can increase the difficulty of code maintenance and make the code more prone to bugs.

 #### Example